Yeast Reproduction in Sugar Substitutes

 For health and safety reasons, science fairs regulate what kinds of biological materials can be used in science fair projects.
 You should check with your science fair's Scientific Review Committee before starting this experiment to make sure your science fair project complies with all local rules.
 Many science fairs follow Intel® International Science and Engineering Fair (ISEF) regulations.
 For more information, visit these Science Buddies pages: Projects Involving Potentially Hazardous Biological Agents and Scientific Review Committee.
 You can also visit the webpage ISEF Rules & Guidelines directly.

-- You will collect CO2 from the yeast by displacing water trapped in an inverted graduated cylinder, as shown in Figure 1, below.
-Here is how to set it up:
+You will be collecting carbon dioxide from the yeast by displacing water trapped in an inverted graduated cylinder.
+Here's how to set it up:

-- Dissolve 1 tablespoon (Tbsp.) of sugar in 1 cup of warm water (110°F–115°F).
-When the sugar is fully dissolved, add 2 teaspoons (tsp.) of yeast (this is about the same amount as 1 packet of yeast), mix and pour into the appropriate bottle.
+- Dissolve 1 teaspoon (tsp.) of sugar in ½ cup of warm water (110°F–115°F).
+When the sugar is fully dissolved, add ½ teaspoon of yeast, mix and pour into the appropriate bottle.
 Be sure to note the actual temperature of the water in your lab notebook.

 - You will be making one solution at a time (unless you decide to set up more than one gas collection apparatus).
 It is important to use the same water temperature each time you make a solution, since yeast activity is temperature-dependent.